KantaraInitiative/wg-otto/minutes/021-otto_minutes-9-30-2015.md

  - Crypto Guru:
  - Project Manager:

-## Discussion on Janusz's email
+## Discussion on Janusz's 9/17 email

-Janusz sent this email on 9/17:

     I'd like to share  my thoughts with partially overlap others: